KVIA-TV: NPG ownership

 Marsh Media announced the sale of KVIA-TV to the News-Press & Gazette Company of St. Joseph, Missouri, in August 1994.
 For NPG, it marked a return to television; the company had previously owned and sold an eight-station group.
 The $19.9 million transaction closed in January 1995.

 While KVIA briefly experienced personnel turmoil in 1999 upon the departure of general manager Art Olivas, it rebounded under his replacement, Kevin Lovell, a former weekend sports anchor in the early 1980s who returned to KVIA in 1995 and remained with the station until his 2022 retirement.

 In 2006, KVIA started a second digital subchannel to carry The CW.
-Neither of the predecessor networks, UPN or The WB, had been seen over-the-air in the Sun City since 2002, when the local affiliate for both networks, KKWB, was sold and became Spanish-language KTFN.
+Neither of the predecessor networks, UPN or The WB, had been seen over-the-air in El Paso since 2002, when the local affiliate for both networks, KKWB, was sold and became Spanish-language KTFN.
 Time Warner Cable did not broadcast the subchannel to its El Paso-area subscribers until April 2007.